 Tokyo Metropolitan Edo-Tokyo Museum

-Tokyo Metropolitan Edo-Tokyo Museum opened in March 1993 as a place to look back on the history and culture of Edo-Tokyo and to consider the city and life of the future.
-The unique building was designed by Kikutake Kiyonori, and since its opening, it has become one of Tokyo's leading cultural facilities, showcasing precious original materials, reconstructed models, and interactive materials, focusing on the approximately 400 years from Tokugawa Ieyasu's arrival in Edo to the present day. *The museum will be reopening on Tuesday, March 31, 2026.
+Tokyo Metropolitan Edo-Tokyo Museum opened in March 1993 as a place to reflect on the history and culture of Edo-Tokyo and to consider the future of the city and life.
+Housed in a unique building designed by Kiyonori Kikutake, it has been a leading cultural institution in Tokyo since its opening, showcasing the approximately 400 years from Tokugawa Ieyasu's entry into Edo to the present day, using valuable original artifacts, reconstructed models, and interactive exhibits.

 Edo-Tokyo Open Air Architectural Museum